 The Winner: We think JamPlay’s lessons offer more features that guitarists at any level will appreciate, so we think it wins this round.

-If you prefer learning in real time, the JamPlay Live Course platform may be of interest.
+If you prefer learning in real-time, the JamPlay Live Course platform may interest you.
 The courses are streamed about every week, and they give you an opportunity to interact with instructors.
 Plus, you can tune in daily for a live Q&A.